Did you know that over half of the people who drown had no intention of entering the water?

 Although water might look calm, you might be surprised to learn that appearances can be deceptive.
 Currents are often very strong and can get the better of even the strongest swimmers.
 This is why you should never ignore warnings signs indicating deep water and strong currents.

-As well as currents; plants, reeds and rocks can also be present below the surface of water.
+As well as currents; plants, reeds, and rocks can also be present below the surface of the water.
 Though they might sound harmless, rocks can be sharp and reeds can get caught around limbs.
 Remember, never judge water by its surface.

-Even on the hottest of days, water can still be extremely cold, and what you might not know if the effects this can have on your body.
+Even on the hottest of days, water can still be extremely cold, and you might not know the effects this can have on your body.

 The answer is neither.

 NEVER enter the water to save someone as this can put your life at risk.
 Instead, here is what you should do: